 When looking for a venue that needs to be child-friendly double check how much space there is for the children to run about so they can burn off some energy.
 It doesn’t need to be a huge area but just enough that they can play with each other and will of course be safe.
 An added bonus would be if the venue had a small enclosed park but this will not always be an option, so maybe just a grassed area where you could put out some lawn games, this will be sure to keep them entertained.

-General health and safety within the venue
+General health and safety within the Wedding Venue

 When looking around the venue and getting all your information together just one thing to pay attention too is the general health and safety within the venue when it comes to children.
 Make sure that there is no trip hazards or wires that children can have access too.
 Just be aware of the venue surroundings and what could potentially be unsafe for a child and then if you do spot something please don’t be afraid to just ask a question with regards to it and how they will address this potential hazard.
 It can be hard sometimes to ensure a venue is completely child-friendly as accidents will happen when it comes to children, after all they are kids and they will be just enjoying themselves and running around but if you can try and eliminate as many dangers as possible you and the child’s parents will be able to enjoy the wedding a lot more than having to be worrying that they children are unable to play because it’s not safe for them.

-There is an extensive listing of wedding venues here.
+There is an extensive listing of wedding venues London here.
 It’s best to start researching if they are child-friendly as soon as possible.

 Use Easy Weddings to connect with your dream wedding suppliers.